bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  Semantic HTML is HTML that provides context to users, screenreaders, search engines, and other programmers.
+When reading semantic html, meaning is understood.
+For example, a `<div>` can be used for style or structure but the tag itself doesn't infer as to which.
+On the contrary, using a `<container>` or a `<section>` clearly describes their purposes.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?